 For children aged 0-6, some funding is available for these therapies.
 See early intervention.

 For older children, adolescents and adults, whilst there is no specific government funding, the same therapies can be extremely beneficial and we encourage you to investigate them.

 For adults, a diagnosis can often be very positive and helpful, providing reassurance about why they are “different” and allowing them to access support and assistance to improve their quality of life.
 See Adults on the Spectrum.

 Sharing a Diagnosis

-Sharing the Diagnosis: helping you to determine how and when to share a diagnosis of ASD
+Sharing the Diagnosis: helping you to determine how and when to share a diagnosis of being on the Autism Spectrum.

 Where to get more help

-To find out more about diagnosis and assessment or any aspect of ASD, contact Autism Victoria’s InfoLine on 1300 308 699.
+To find out more about diagnosis and assessment or any aspect of autism, contact Amaze’s InfoLine on 1300 308 699.

 The ASD Diagnosis and Assessment Guidelines Victoria

-Sharing the Diagnosis: what and how to tell children, siblings, family and friends about a diagnosis of ASD
+Sharing the Diagnosis: what and how to tell children, siblings, family and friends about a diagnosis of being on the autism spectrum.

 Medicare Rebates: information about The Chronic Disease Management Plan, the Better Access to Mental Health Plan, the Helping Children with Autism Access to Diagnosis and Treatment